Leading a project: a few tips for smoother execution and higher team adoption

 • Budget

 • A project charter can formalize ways of working or social agreements in the team.
-It serves as a reminder on what people agreed on in case of disagreement.
+It serves as a reminder on what people agreed on in case of conflict.

 • After each meeting or unplanned discussion, have a written summary of what was discussed and decided, and open topics, available to all.